CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/ReadMe.md

 // |    |          |          |- Force overwrite of existing files
 // |    |          |- Disable caching of repo (so you grab the latest version)
 // |    |- Command to run
-// |- pnpm dlx is a Node package runner (comes with Node)
+// |- pnpm dlx is an equivalent of the Node npx package runner
 ```

 ----